infinite-table/infinite-react/www/pages/docs/latest/reference/index.page.md

 If it's a function, it will be called with the following arguments:

-- `options` - an object with the following properties:
+- `colInfo` - an object with the following properties:
-- `options.groupCount` - the count of row groups
+- `colInfo.groupCount` - the count of row groups
-- `options.groupBy` - the array of row groups, used by the `DataSource` to do the grouping
+- `colInfo.groupBy` - the array of row groups, used by the `DataSource` to do the grouping
-- `options.groupRenderStrategy` - the current <PropLink name="groupRenderStrategy" code={false}>render strategy for groups</PropLink>.
+- `colInfo.groupRenderStrategy` - the current <PropLink name="groupRenderStrategy" code={false}>render strategy for groups</PropLink>.
-- `options.groupByForColumn` - the grouping object (one of the items in `options.groupBy`) corresponding to the current column.
+- `colInfo.groupByForColumn` - the grouping object (one of the items in `colInfo.groupBy`) corresponding to the current column.
-- `options.groupIndexForColumn` - the index of `options.groupByForColumn` in `options.groupBy` - corresponding to the current column.
+- `colInfo.groupIndexForColumn` - the index of `colInfo.groupByForColumn` in `colInfo.groupBy` - corresponding to the current column.
 - `toggleGroupRow(groupKeys: any[])` - a function you can use to toggle a group row.
 Pass an array of keys - the path to the group row you want to toggle.

 <Gotcha>